ritvikindupuri/CloudStrike-AI/RESUME_BULLETS.md

-- Developed a full-stack, AI-driven cybersecurity sandbox using Next.js, React, and Tailwind CSS, enabling users to model and analyze simulated cloud-native attack scenarios in a dynamic, interactive environment.
+- Developed CloudStrike AI, a full-stack, AI-driven cybersecurity sandbox using Next.js, React, and Tailwind CSS, enabling users to model and analyze simulated cloud-native attack scenarios in a dynamic, interactive environment.

-- Engineered a multi-agent AI core with Google Genkit that autonomously generates attack scripts from natural language, models complex threat scenarios, and creates/validates defensive countermeasures, providing users with actionable security insights.
+- Engineered a multi-agent AI core with Google Genkit that autonomously generates attack scripts from natural language, models complex threat scenarios, and creates, validates, and **iteratively improves** defensive countermeasures, providing users with actionable, proactive security insights.

-- Designed and implemented a responsive user interface with ShadCN components and Recharts, presenting complex security data through an interactive dashboard, sortable event logs, and detailed analysis reports to enhance user understanding.
+- Designed and implemented a responsive user interface with ShadCN components and Recharts, presenting complex security data through an interactive dashboard, sortable event logs, and detailed analysis reports to enhance user understanding and workflow efficiency.